Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # Passing an Array of Structures to a Function

-- An array of structures can be passed to a function in a structured and efficient manner
+- An array of structures can be efficiently (by reference) passed to a function

 ```C
 // Function to calculate average grade